-For the past 10 years, I’ve worked in Education while taking Early Education Classes.
+I’ve worked in Education while taking Early Education Classes.
 I started working in child-care, as a babysitter.
 From creating lesson plans to planning circle time, I love teaching Pre-School and Toddlers.
 However, I have a passion for the infant room which I was the Assistant Lead for several years.
 In the Infant Room, I worked with ages 0-2 years old.
 Structure is necessary when feeding babies, burping, putting them to sleep, and getting to know the parents!
 I love my job in Early Education centers.
 I’m a natural born mother—I guess.
 It’s in my nature to nurture and soothe.
 I enjoy interacting with staff but can work independently as well.
 Changing diapers is one of my favorite parts of the job!
 I love preparing for my dream of marrying a loving, fun, and spontaneous man and becoming a mother to our children.
 I like updating the Diaper Chart and the daily student activity logs at school the most.
 From change of clothes to alerting parents to the needs of the young mind, such as diapers, new change of clothes, wipes, and rash cream: I love it all!
 I understand state guidelines such as the state mandatory disinfecting process Soap/Water and Bleach/Water and things state might ask when they complete inspection.
 I’m grateful for state inspection because it ensures we are living up to the highest state guidelines and it shows how serious New Jersey takes it’s educational system.

 My mother is a Lyndhurst High-School teacher—the youngest ever and moved on to become a guidance counselor.
 The Lyndhurst police Department were all basically her students.
 This is where my love of teaching became nurtured.
 After my mother became a teacher, she opened her own all-women’s fitness facility which was consistently recognized by local newspapers and The Better Business Bureau.
 My mother owned 3 locations of Spa Lady Health Clubs in West Paterson, New Jersey, Fairfield, New Jersey, and Lyndhurst, New Jersey.
 Since I was born, I was exposed to child-care because I was a student of the Spa Lady Child Care Center with 3 prime locations.
 I started taking care of kids at a young age and have always loved teaching.
 My father is an architect and a business owner.
 He currently owns a Retro Fitness in Fair Lawn, New Jersey.